pwang697/Scalable-Machine-Learning-Lab_1/Task_2/README.md

-# Task 2: Serverless ML with Wine Quality Dataset
+# Task 2: Serverless ML System for the Wine Quality Dataset

 ## Installation